Jorge Polanco Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.06 team ERA ranks 13th among all league pitching staffs.
+- The Rangers have the 14th-ranked team ERA among all league pitching staffs (4.12).

-- Rangers pitchers combine to rank 11th in baseball in home runs given up (143 total, 1.1 per game).
+- Rangers pitchers combine to allow 146 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

-- In his most recent appearance on Saturday, the right-hander threw five innings against the Milwaukee Brewers, giving up three earned runs while surrendering seven hits.
+- The righty's last time out was on Sunday against the Milwaukee Brewers, when he tossed 3 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.